 Core Courses taken in the first year provide basic theoretical and analytical skills.
 The Elective Courses and Intensive Courses are provided throughout the two years and focus on specific policy areas.
 Students are also required to take an English Thesis Writing course.
 The Master’s thesis is the focus of student’s study during much of the second year.
-(The complete course listings are given in page 12.)
+(The complete course listings are given on page 13.)

 Required Courses: Theoretical Foundations

 Core theory courses provide a solid foundation in microeconomic and macroeconomic theory and public sector economics as a framework for policy analysis.
 Courses on quantitative techniques of economic analysis and financial programming for macroeconomic policy formulation are also required, with the latter offered as a two-week intensive course.